zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-06-23-Physiology-Soluble-Protein.md

         > *(9 standards + # samples) x (2 replicates) x (200 μL of WR) = total volume WR required*
         > (9 standards + 10 samples) x (2 replicates) x (200 μL of WR) = 7,600 μL WR
         > (9 standards + 20 samples) x (2 replicates) x (200 μL of WR) = 11,600 μL WR
-        > (9 standards + 40 samples) x (2 replicates) x (200 μL of WR) = 19,600 μL WR
+        > **19 samples split into two fractions =~ 1 96-well plate**: (9 standards + 38 samples) x (2 replicates) x (200 μL of WR) = 18,800 μL WR

-    2. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a clean protein-free container of the appropriate size, based on how many samples are going to be run.
+    2. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a clean protein-free container of the appropriate size, based on how many samples are going to be run.  *Working reagent will be green and can be kept at room temperature for several days.*

     **Microplate Procedure (Sample to WR ratio = 1:8) from Pierce BCA Protein Assay Kit:**
     1. Make Plate map for all 9 standards and 2x replicates per sample